yi-jiayu/blog/content/pages/privacy.md

 ### Google Analytics

-This site uses [Google Analytics](https://marketingplatform.google.com/about/analytics/).
+This site uses [Google Analytics](https://marketingpl   atform.google.com/about/analytics/).
 IP addresses are [anonymised](https://support.google.com/analytics/answer/2763052).
-See this page for more details:
+See this page for more information:

 {{< linkpreview title="How Google uses information from sites or apps that use our services" description="Privacy & Terms – Google" url="https://www.google.com/policies/privacy/partners/" >}}